NawbExplorer/Nawb/README.md

   </a>
 </p>

-Not a Web Browser (Nawb) is an Application Browser that bases on React Native⚛️ , and it is different from the traditional Web Browser.
+Nawb (Not a Web Browser) is an Application Browser, it uses React Native ⚛️ to play the role of Blink or Gecko and runs the dynamic apps that have a native look and feel.
 Nawb pronounced /næb/ (not /nɔb/), the Chinese name is '奈布'.

 ## Pricing